oracle/graal/substratevm/README.md

 After this additional step, the `native-image` executable will become available in the `bin` directory.

-Take a look at the [native image generation]({{ "/docs/examples/native-list-dir/" | relative_url}}) or [compiling a Java and Kotlin app ahead-of-time]({{ "/docs/examples/java-kotlin-aot/" | relative_url}}) samples.
+Take a look at the [native image generation](https://www.graalvm.org/docs/examples/native-list-dir/) or [compiling a Java and Kotlin app ahead-of-time](https://www.graalvm.org/docs/examples/java-kotlin-aot/) samples.

 ## Prerequisites

 For compilation `native-image` depends on the local toolchain, so please make
 sure: `glibc-devel`, `zlib-devel` (header files for the C library and `zlib`) and `gcc` are available on your system.
-For Linux platform, install `libstdc++` dependency additionally.
+For Linux platform, install install `libstdc++-static` dependency additionally.
 For instance, on Oracle Linux run:
 ```
-yum install libstdc++ -static
+$ sudo yum install libstdc++-static
 ```

-Another prerequisite to consider is the maximum heap size.
-Physical memory for running a JVM-based application may be insufficient to build a native image.
-For server-based image building we allow to use 80% of the reported physical RAM for all servers together, but never more than 14GB per server (for exact details please consult the native-image source code).
-If you run with `--no-server` option, you will get the whole 80% of what is reported as physical RAM as the baseline.
-This mode respects `-Xmx` arguments additionally.

 #### Prerequisites for Using Native Image on Windows
 To make use of Native Image on Windows, follow the further recommendations.
 The